Datamaticsconsulting/arb-smx-to-sql/README.md

 Path to directory where the automated scripts will be generated.

 #### JOBS
 Path to excel file containing jobs to run information.
 The main class executes based on the input ingested from this file.
+[RAW FILE](https://github.com/Datamaticsconsulting/arb-smx-to-sql/blob/main/excel_files/jobs_execution.xlsx)

 #### JOBS_STATUS
 An additional file is maintained by the program to update each job's status along with any failures if any.
 This is the path to job's status excel file.
+[RAW FILE](https://github.com/Datamaticsconsulting/arb-smx-to-sql/blob/main/excel_files/jobs_execution_status.xlsx)

 #### SMX
 Path to Excel SMX file to read all the mappings from.